BranchedGT/Trig-Equation-Sheet/README.md

 Quick-reference summary

 Live Site
-View it here → yourusername.github.io/trig-sheet
+View it here → BranchedGT.github.io/trig-sheet

-Replace the link above with your actual GitHub Pages URL once it's live.

 About This Project
 This project was created for two courses: